What are challenges?

 Why use challenges?

-Much like incentives, challenges are also a great way to boost engagement and encourage mode-shift among your users.
+Much like incentives, challenges are a great way to boost engagement and encourage mode-shift among your users.
 As a combination, challenges and incentives may be THE most effective carrot approach to TDM.

 How do I decide what challenges will work for my organization?